ArceusLegend/Ecommerce/README.md

 # Ecommerce
 A Django project to build an online bookstore.
-Build with Django, Bootstrap, and JQuery
+Built with Django, Bootstrap, and JQuery

 # Quick-start guide

 This is a quick rundown of necessary steps to set up the project for both development and production.
-This dedicated for the more experienced developers, and they will be described in more detail below.
+This is dedicated for the more experienced developers, and the steps will be described in more detail below.

 - Create a virtual environment (`python -m venv ./venv` to create a new folder on the current directory called venv and then build the env there)
 - Enable the virtual environment (if using the above example, run `venv/Scripts/Activate`)